 How can I buy an Off-Peak ticket?

-Help!
-I need to travel on a different train - can I change my off peak ticket?
+I need to travel on a different train - can I change my Off-Peak ticket?

-If a delay on one of our trains means you end up being 15 minutes late or more to your destination, you may be entitled to claim compensation under our Delay Repay scheme.
+If a delay on one of our trains means you end up being 15 minutes late or more to your destination, you can claim compensation under our Delay Repay scheme.

 There are engineering works now and I don't want to travel.
 Can I get a refund?

-If you're buying your tickets more than six weeks before you travel, we always recommend that you check timetables again at the six-week mark.
-This is because of changes to how the industry plans trains for engineering work.
+If you're buying your tickets more than six weeks before you travel, we always recommend that you check timetables, including the planned engineering work timetable, at the six-week mark.